anuragkrsrivastava/tetris-game/README.md

 game.py - It combines the code of piece and move and form a game

+(For more details comments are added in code)

 (Note:- Unit tests are added for piece, move and game.
 To run Unit test, run command "pytest (name of file)")

+(IMP Note:- If you are rotating piece in one direction, complete the full circle then rotate is other direction and vice-versa)